seognil/til/architecture/reactive-system.md

-# Reactive programming and reactive system is a serious staff
+# Reactive programming and reactive systems are some serious staff

 todo list